cferdinandi/adventure/content/rules.md

 On a successful weapon or spell attack, subtract their AD from the attacked creature's HP.
 On an unarmed attack (just their hands or feet), subtract half their AD instead.

 On a _Partial Success_ roll, the GM can choose to halve the _Attack Damage_ as a cost.
+The GM may also shift AD up or down a little based on what's happening in the story.

 _Players start with an AD of 4._